Number of Wuhan coronavirus cases inside mainland China overtakes SARS, as virus spreads worldwide - Local News 8

 Around 450 more Japanese citizens have not yet departed.
 Japanese citizens who live close to the Huanan Seafood Market — pinpointed by Chinese authorities as the likely source of the virus — and highly-populated areas in Wuhan were given priority on the first flight.

-A plane carrying around three dozen US diplomats and their families has also left Wuhan, according to a State Department spokesperson, bound for California via Alaska.
+A plane carrying approximately 210 US citizens — mostly diplomats and their families — has also left Wuhan, according to a State Department spokesperson, bound for Riverside, California via Alaska.
 More Americans remain in the city, hoping to be evacuated at a later date.

+The plane had originally been destined for California’s Ontario International Airport, but officials said late Tuesday that it would instead land at a military base near Riverside.
+No reason was immediately given for the change in itinerary.

+As of early Wednesday morning, the plane had landed in Anchorage, Alaska, where it will refuel before heading on to the US west coast.
+The Alaska Department of Health and Social Services said passengers will undergo health screenings there to ensure they are not experiencing coronavirus symptoms before traveling onward.

-Those who have flown to the US will be placed in isolation for between three days and two weeks, a California official told CNN.
+After landing in the US, passengers will be placed in isolation for between three days and two weeks, a California official told CNN earlier.
 Doctors have previously recommended a two-week quarantine for people exposed to the virus.

-South Korea is also chartering a flight to bring its citizens home, Seoul said on Tuesday.
+South Korea and New Zealand are chartering flights to bring their citizens home.
 More controversially, Australia said it will charter a flight to fetch citizens, but they will be transported to quarantine on Christmas Island, site of a former offshore detention camp for migrants.

 Virus spreads worldwide

-Note: UPDATE: This article has been updated to reflect the status of a suspected case of the Wuhan coronavirus in Tibet.